sashomasho/monrs/README.md

 * **on** - optional, 1 by default, 0 to turn of the monitor

-In the example above the full arguments will be:
+In the example above the full arguments, without using defaults will be:
 ```
 monrs 2:270:0:0:1  1:0:1080:300:1  0:0:3000:300:1
 ```